 From my years of blogging, appearing in TV segments, posting on YouTube, speaking at all kinds of events, teaching classes, consulting one-on-one, and working with families, couples, and groups, I can say with great confidence that it is NOT common to cook this way.

-Believe it or not, if you are a natural shelf-cooker, if you cook FIRST using ingredients from your pantry, fridge, and freezer BEFORE running to the store, you are a treasured minority.
+Believe it or not, if you are a natural shelf-cooker, if you cook FIRST using ingredients from your pantry, fridge, and freezer BEFORE running to the store, you are one of the treasured few.
 In fact, you’re a rock star!

 SHELF COOKING CAN SAVE YOU MONEY